Contactless Fleet Management: Tracking & Theft Prevention

 The iPhone, and specifically the App Store, subsequently provided the platform.
 Meanwhile, tech companies innovated.
 In the case of contactless fleet management, Vector became the industry leader in digitized document software, which has since been dubbed perfect-scan.

-How Would Steve Jobs Describe Vector’s Contactless Fleet Management Software?
+How Vector’s Contactless Fleet Management Redefines Innovation

 “The first product is perfect-scan technology that provides best-in-class digitized documents.
 The second is a customizable interface that allows those documents to be shared through complete system integration between warehouse, driver, back office, and customer that will streamline workflow—and cash flow.
 And the third is a breakthrough, contactless risk mitigation platform that will ensure the safety of entire swaths of the freight industry.”

-The Goals of Fleet Management
+Core Goals of Fleet Management

 OK, so we can hear Steve Jobs’ voice in our heads while we consider contactless fleet management.
 But trucking and fleet management are old industries.
 Let’s briefly cover some fundamentals before we pivot back to how contactless protocols streamline fleet management.
 Let’s cover what could broadly be described as the goals of fleet management: